davidstosik/rebuilding_rails/README.md

 One more error: if the file happens to exist, but does not define the constant, `const_missing` recurses infinitely.
 Had to check `const_defined?`.

 (The problems I encounter usually get documented in tests.)

+### Exercise One

+The recursion I mentionned earlier was actually in Exercise 1!
+Guess writing tests got me there a bit early.
+My suggested fix using `const_defined?` is different from the book's, so I'll go with it.